-Persons with disabilities are not only in need of affordable housing but accessibly designed housing, which offers greater mobility and opportunity for independence.
+Affordable and accessible housing is a crucial need for Ppersons with disabilities but the demand typically outweighs what is available are not only in need of affordable housing but accessibly designed housing, which. offers greater mobility and opportunity for independence.
 Unfortunately, the need typically outweighs what is available, particularly in a housing market with such high demand.
-People with disabilities are at a high risk for housing insecurity, homelessness and institutionalization, particularly when they lose aging caregivers.
-Figure 40, in Appendix A, shows the rates at which different disabilities are present among residents of Antioch.
+People with disabilities are at a high risk for housing insecurity, homelessness, and institutionalization, particularly when they lose aging caregivers.
+Figure 40, in Appendix A, Housing Needs Data Report: Antioch shows the rates at which different disabilities are present among residents of Antioch.
 Overall, 15.2 percent of people in Antioch have a disability of any kind.

 State law Government Section 65583 (a)(D)(7) also requires Housing Elements to examine the housing needs of people with developmental disabilities.
-Developmental disabilities are defined as severe, chronic, and attributed to a mental or physical impairment that begins before a person turns 18 years old.
+Developmental disabilities are defined as severe, chronic, and/or attributed to a mental or physical impairment that begins before a person turns 18 years old.
 This can include Down Syndrome, autism, epilepsy, cerebral palsy, and mild to severe mental impediment.
 Some people with developmental disabilities are unable to work, rely on Supplemental Security Income, and live with family members.
 In addition to their specific housing needs, they are at increased risk of housing insecurity after an aging parent or family member is no longer able to care for them.

-In Antioch, there are 576 children under the age of 18 (41.4%) with a developmental disability, and 816 adults (58.6%).
-The most common living arrangement for individuals with disabilities in Antioch is the home of parent /family /guardian.
-Table 6, in Appendix A, shows the population with developmental disabilities by residence
+In Antioch, there are 576 children under the age of 18 (41.4% percent) and 816 adults (58.6 percent) with a developmental disability, and 816 adults (58.6%)...
+The most common living arrangement for individuals with disabilities in Antioch is the home of parent.
+Hamily member, or H